Netball’s Super League Coach of the Year, Sara Bayman, urges colleagues to seek out anti-doping education

 The 34-year-old, who represented Team Bath, Manchester Thunder, Central Pulse and UWS Sirens throughout her career, understands the anti-doping landscape through her time on the court, but now finds herself in a position of care and responsibility within a sport which is gaining increasing amounts of media spotlight.

-As part of her new role, Bayman has completed UK Anti-Doping’s (UKAD) online training course, Coach Clean, which is aimed at coaches and athlete support personnel working in grassroots to elite level sport.
+As part of her new role, Bayman has completed UK Anti-Doping’s (UKAD) online training course, Coach Clean (link to Clean Sport Hub), which is aimed at coaches and athlete support personnel working in grassroots to elite level sport.

 “I’d completed courses and workshops as an athlete so felt like I had a pretty good level of knowledge when it came to my anti-doping responsibilities, but I hadn’t really considered things from a coaching perspective before,” she said.